MSN: Multi-Style Network for Trajectory Prediction

 \subsection{Stylized Prediction Sub-network}

-The stylized prediction sub-network aims to give complete predictions under the given multi-style end-points proposals and the interaction details.
-It also considers agents' uncertainty and gives stochastic predictions (the \MODELG).
+The stylized prediction sub-network aims to forecast complete trajectories under the given multi-style end-point proposals and the interaction details.
+It also considers agents' uncertain future choices (the \MODELG).

 \textbf{a.
-Interaction Features.} Similar to \EQUA{eq_alpha_concat}, we take agents' observed trajectories $X$ and transferred images $C$ to represent their status and interactions.
+Interaction Features.} Similar to \EQUA{eq_alpha_concat}, we take agents' observed trajectories $\bm{X}$ and the transferred images $\bm{C}$ to represent their status and interactions.
 We expand the number of time steps from $t_h$ into $t_h + 1$ to fit the stylized planning proposals.
-For the $k$-th proposal $D_k$, we have the agent representation $f_k$:
+Meanwhile, the MLP$_c$ has become the MLP$_c^*$, where its $t_h$ has been replaced by $t_h + 1$.
+For $k$-th proposal $\bm{D}_k$, we have agents' interaction representation $\bm{f}_k$:

 Similar to the above behavior features, we take the Transformer as the backbone of the interaction encoder (Tran$_i$) to obtain interaction features.
-When an agent has specific future planning and no other restrictions, the realistic plan is to move towards its destination straightly.
-Other factors affecting its movement can be considered as an embodiment of interactive behaviors.
+When an agent has specific future planning and no other restrictions, the realistic plan is to move toward its destination straightly.
+Other factors affecting its movement can be considered an embodiment of interactive behaviors.
 We use the linear spatio-temporal interpolation sequence between agents' current positions (the last observed point) and the given end-point proposal as one of the inputs to model these interactive behaviors.
-Formally, the linear sequence $\hat{Y}^{l}_{k}$ and the interaction feature ${h_\beta}_k$ are computed through the $k$-th style channel as:
+Formally, the linear sequence $\hat{\bm{Y}}^{l}_{k}$ and the interaction feature ${h_\beta}_k$ are computed through the $k$-th style channel as:

-The Tran$_i$ eventually outputs the multi-style interaction representations $h_{\beta}$ by implementing on all $K_c$ style channels\footnote{All style channels' weights are shared in the stylized prediction stage to save compute resources in our experiments.}:
+The Tran$_i$ eventually outputs the multi-style interaction representations $\bm{h}_{\beta}$ by implementing on all $K_c$ style channels\footnote{All style channels' weights are shared in the stylized prediction stage to save computation resources in our experiments.}:

 ~\\ \textbf{b.
-Multi-Style Prediction.} \MODEL~finally decodes features from multiple latent representations $h_{\beta_k}$ to provide multiple predicted trajectories with the help of all style channels.
+Multi-Style Prediction.} \MODEL~finally decodes features from multiple latent representations $\bm{h}_{\beta_k}$ to provide multiple predicted trajectories with the help of all style channels.
 To handle different prediction scenarios, we provide two kinds of \MODEL, the deterministic \MODELD~and the stochastic \MODELG.

-(i) \emph{\MODELD}: We employ an MLP (MLP$_d$) to obtain the multi-style deterministic 2D-coordinate prediction sequences $\hat{Y}_D$ from the interaction features $h_\beta$.
+(i) \emph{\MODELD}: We employ an MLP (MLP$_d$) to obtain the multi-style deterministic 2D-coordinate prediction sequences $\hat{\bm{Y}}_D$ from the interaction features $\bm{h}_\beta$.
 Formally,